 But young people love to have the opportunity to express themselves and tell you about themselves.
 That’s because 3 out of 5 feel that their generation values individualism more than any other generation ever has.
-And they want their favourite brands to do the same.
+And they want their favorite brands to do the same.
 This means brands need to show more diversity, more often.
-After all, over 6 in 10 feel that beauty comes in different shapes, colours and sizes but half of young Aussies don’t feel they see people like them, people they can identify with, on their screens or pages.
+After all, over 6 in 10 feel that beauty comes in different shapes, colors, and sizes but half of young Aussies don’t feel they see people like them, people they can identify with, on their screens or pages.

-Have you thought about connecting with your audience by asking them who they are, rather than depending on second hand information?
+Have you thought about connecting with your audience by asking them who they are, rather than depending on second-hand information?
 Starting a conversation with them will not only increase engagement with your brand but also create positive sentiment for a group that seldom feels listened to.

 They are activists at heart and use global and local political causes to connect with like-minded peers across the world in conversations about their future.
 2/3 believe that they are the generation that has to take responsibility for forcing change when it comes to the environment.
 But they can’t do this alone.
-A third think that brands should be leading the way in helping to save the planet.
+A third thing that brands should be leading the way in helping to save the planet.
 That is an open invitation to connect with them through a subject that is weighing on their minds.

 Brands, you can and should play a role but you must proceed with caution.
 Ensure you have a right to be involved and make sure your contribution outweighs the benefit to you because young Aussies are watching and either waiting for you to prove yourselves or fail- they will talk about it either way!